rlfbckr/simple-node/README.md

 # simple-node

-Boilerplate code for a simple (node based) project running on an ESP 32 + UDP/OSC data exchange + simple update over the air functionality. e.g.: you want to "control" multiple esp32 from one central computer running processing.
+Boilerplate code for a simple (node based) project running on an ESP 32 + UDP/OSC data exchange + simple update over the air functionality + node id stored in the EEPROM. e.g.: you want to "control" multiple esp32 from one central computer running processing.

 ## Reqirments: